hummy123/hummy123.github.io/_posts/2025-07-09-Tile-Merging-Quad-Trees.md

 While it looks like a single object to us, there are still dozens of small tiles making up this object in the code.

-We probably don't want to do anything about that as far as visuals are concerned, but for the purposes of behaviour, we can consider adjacent tiles which look like a larger square to actually be a larger square.
+We probably don't want to do anything about that as far as visuals are concerned, but for the purposes of behaviour, we can consider multiple adjacent tiles which look like a larger square to actually be a single larger square.

 The below image shows what this looks like.

 TODO: merged tile image.
 Tile looks like one square and it actually is four squares in terms of behaviour.
 However, show that it is possible to merge into a single square (for behaviour).

 Graphically, there are four tiles.
-There are four squares with identical behaviour.
+There are four squares with identical behaviour when Mario touches them.

-However, we can reduce memory usage and make our code faster if we consider (for the purposes of behaviour) that only one single square exists.
+However, we can reduce memory usage and make our code faster if we consider (for the purposes of behaviour) that only one single square exists, spanning the size of all four squares.

 This is the tile merging problem.
 We would like to consider adjacent tiles to be one larger tile.

 How do we find adjacent tiles and merge them?
 There are different algorithms.
 This blog post focuses on a surprisingly simple one using quad trees.

-### Identifying Mergeable Tiles with Quad Trees
+## Identifying Mergeable Tiles with Quad Trees

-#### Building a Quad Tree
+### Building a Quad Tree

 A quad tree is a data structure thas has two cases to deal with: